Music (Madonna song): Cover versions and media appearance

 In 2004, Canadian tech-metal band Out of Your Mouth released a cover version of "Music" as their debut single.
 Vocalist Jason Darr commented, "I absolutely love her, I've bought her records and when she came out with that song it was like I was hit over the head with it".
 In 2007, The Dynamics recorded and released an eight-minute reggae cover on their album Versions Excursions.
 David Dacks from Exclaim! was satisfied with the recording, saying that it "fares well too, with the lyrics adapting well to a reggae context".
 French metal band Eths added a cover of the song as a bonus track on their third studio album III (2012).
 In addition, remixed Eurodance cover versions of the song have appeared on the Dancemania series albums, including an uptempo cover remix by Nancy and the Boys on the 2001 album Dancemania Speed 6.
 In 2021, Miley Cyrus covered the song for her Peacock television special Miley Cyrus Presents Stand by You.

 "Music" was featured during the ninth season of American reality competition series, RuPaul's Drag Race.
 It was used as the lip-sync song for the sixth episode, between contestants Peppermint and Cynthia Lee Fontaine, with the former winning the round.
 The runway that week was themed around Madonna's iconic looks.
 Madonna herself referenced "Music" in her 13th studio album, Rebel Heart (2015), in the track "Veni Vidi Vici" by singing the line: "I saw a Ray of Light / Music saved my life".

+In September 2026, Troye Sivan released the single "Party", which interpolates and samples "Music".